fluidd-core/fluidd/docs/features/gcode_viewer.md

 Excluded objects will be marked in red, the currently printing object in blue, and all other objects in green.

+For this feature to work you need to:
+- Turn on `Label Objects` in your slicer.
+- Add an `[exclude_object]` section to your printer.cfg or fluidd.cfg file.
+- Add a a line `enable_object_processing: True` to your mooraker.conf `[file_manager]` section.

+This feature only works on files that were uploaded _after_ these configuration changes as the file needs to be processed by mooraker with this option turned on.

 ![screenshot](/assets/images/exclude_object.png)
 ![screenshot](/assets/images/exclude_object_modal.png)